liv-iz/tdf/Design Journal.md

 Great, we had a semi-fleshed out idea.

 Nikhilesh and I agreed that it would be important to think of a simple idea so we could make it the best we could.
 We thought the hourglass looking one would be appropriate.
 It would go up and down as the song played.
 Up for one song and back down in time for the next song.
 And repeat this cycle.
 This seemed simple enough (oh how wrong we were simplicity-wise).

+As Nikhilesh very nicely put it:
+The Ambient Displays project should explore how data could be translated into subtle physical feedback through the lens of Calm Technology.
+Using the ESP32 microcontroller and live web API calls, we were tasked with creating a device that communicates information through gentle shifts in light, color, or movement.
+The focus was on designing interactions that stay at the edge of awareness—quietly informative, aesthetically balanced, and seamlessly integrated into everyday life.

 #### Electronics
 In the meantime, I tried familiarizing myself with the esp32.